Why Your Child Should Have a Savings AccountScott Credit Union

 Teach the basics of saving

 One of the most important lessons you can teach your child is the value of saving money.
 A savings account is a great tool to help your kid understand this concept.
-By depositing money into their Kidz Club Savings account or Student Debit Account on a regular basis and watching it grow, your child will learn the importance of setting money aside for the future.
+By depositing money into their Kidz Club Savings account on a regular basis and watching it grow, your child will learn the importance of setting money aside for the future.

 Teach kids about money management